A representation formula of viscosity solutions to weakly coupled systems of Hamilton-Jacobi equations with applications to regularizing effect: Representation of the viscosity solution

-This section devotes to a proof of Theorem \ref{the1} under assumptions (H1)-(H4).
-First of all, let us recall a comparison result that is used in this section without proof, it is just an adaption of \cite[Corollary 5.1, Page 66]{B} to our case.
+Now we recall a comparison result without proof, it is just an adaption of \cite[Corollary 5.1, Page 66]{B} to our case.
 For readers that are interested in the PDE aspects of the theory of viscosity solution, we recommend \cite{B} as an excellent survey.

-\begin{lemma} Let $T>0$ and $G\in C(T^{\ast}M\times\mathbb{R},\mathbb{R})$, if $u,v\in C(M\times[0,T],\mathbb{R})$ are respectively sub and supersolution of
+\begin{lemma} Let $T>0$ and $h\in C(T^{\ast}M\times\mathbb{R},\mathbb{R})$, if $u,v\in C(M\times[0,T],\mathbb{R})$ are respectively sub and supersolution of

 and either $u$ or $v$ is Lipschitz continuous in $x$, uniformly with respect to $t$, then